danielcrenna/vault/ROADMAP.md

 [ ] Remove exceptions thrown when they can be handled higher up [ ] Investigate performance of removing first-class transaction objects [ ] Remove Index from KeyPair?
+[ ] Switch to NSec when it releases